na-na-hi/renget/archive/6wfys.md

 SkyRem EVE (noted above) and C.O.I.N. will handle this well enough.
 Eve is a single perk and 100% compatible, C.O.I.N. adds currency types in dungeons for Immersion™.
 *or* Medes In Your Pockets - a very convincing total economy overhaul built around Exchange Currency.
 Only for Immersive Jewelry diehards.
 RTFM.
+Tavern Menu Remade - One of my favorite tiny mods.
+Pulling up to the tavern and them being out of salt piles and having 2 bottles of nord mead despite the 400 gallon barrels behind the counter always gave me conniptions.
+Between this and Last Seed's Inn Meals taverns become proper homes away from home as they should be IMO.
 Carry That Weight - but nwahman thi- yeah yeah I know, it's not an economy mod.
 But the thing that breaks the economy is carrying hundreds of pounds of priceless artifacts out of dwemer ruins.
 This makes you work for it, and unlike previous inventory limiters, has a very clever soft-cap system that doesn't make you go full autism with how many of everything you have.
 *Consider:* Item Weight Customizer - this is a Synthesis patcher, makes the above feel a little more fair.
 I make armor heavier and misc bullshit lighter, personally, you might want to do the opposite.
 Check the settings.

 Perseids Inns and Taverns - Realistic Room Rental Enhanced - If you don't use ANYTHING else that touches your taverns, this is great.
 Patch quality for COTN and others is spotty at best - if you use those I recommend the Basic option in the installer which changes room prices or to just stick with EVE's changes.
+You can craft storage with Tentapalooza and use Extended Stay listed below if you want to hack together some of its features.

 ###Encounters and Travel